-If you have any further questions about the Chesapeake Bay SAV Watchers Monitoring Program, please contact Brooke Landry by email at brooke.landry@maryland.gov or by phone at (410) 260-8629.
-Brooke is a Biologist at Maryland's Department of Natural Resources and Chair of the Chesapeake Bay Program's SAV Workgroup.
+If you have any further questions about the Chesapeake Bay SAV Watchers Monitoring Program, please contact Brooke Landry or Kaitlin Scowen by email at brooke.landry@maryland.gov or kaitlin.scowen@maryland.gov.
+Brooke is the Chair of the Chesapeake Bay Program's SAV Workgroup.
+Both Brooke and Kaitlin are SAV Biologists at Maryland's Department of Natural Resources.